Rangi42/polishedcrystal/docs/lz_format.md

 It is broadly compatible with the command set described in the LC_LZ3 reference: https://github.com/bonimy/MushROMs/blob/master/doc/LC_LZ3%20Compression%20Format.md

 However, Polished Crystal has **intentional format differences** (documented below), including new extended opcode bytes.
-The standard `lzcomp` / `lz.py` tools cannot handle this format; only the custom compressor in `tools/lzcomp` produces valid streams.
+The standard `lzcompress` / `lzcomp` / `lz.py` tools cannot handle this format; only the custom compressor in `tools/lzpcompress` produces valid streams.

 Compressed assets use the **`.lzp`** file extension ("LZ Polished") to distinguish them from standard `.lz` files.